 What is a damp survey?

-A damp survey is a detailed inspection of a property to identify the presence, causes, and extent of dampness.
-It’s typically conducted by a damp specialist or surveyor and is crucial for diagnosing issues that can damage the property and affect its structural integrity or occupants’ health.
+A damp survey is a thorough inspection of a property to identify the presence, causes, and extent of dampness.
+Typically carried out by a damp specialist or surveyor, it’s essential for diagnosing issues that could damage the property’s structure or affect the health of its occupants.

 Key Aspects of a Damp Survey: